Frugal RIS-aided 3D Localization with CFO under LoS and NLoS Conditions: Introduction

 In an attempt to address the identified shortcomings of existing studies on \ac{RIS}-aided localization and fill the corresponding research gaps, we consider the frugal localization problem of a \ac{UE} in case of \ac{NB} \ac{SISO} signaling via one \ac{BS} and several \acp{RIS} employing random phase profiles.
 The novel contributions of this paper can be summarized as follows. \begin{itemize} \item \textbf{Frugal localization under CFO:} We formalize the problem of \ac{NB} RIS-aided SISO localization and frequency synchronization under the assumption of \ac{CFO} between the transmitter and the receiver with parsimonious usage of resources.
 We develop novel low-complexity estimators of the unknowns, including the \ac{CFO} and \acp{AoD}, which enable us to perform localization.
 Different estimation algorithms under various circumstances are designed, including one estimation algorithm in case the direct \ac{LoS} between the \ac{BS} and the \ac{UE} is present, as well as two estimation algorithms in case of blocked \ac{LoS} between the \ac{BS} and \ac{UE}.
 Our estimators achieve the theoretical bounds at moderate to high transmit power.
+Our estimators are inspired by \ac{ML} estimation, but unlike conventional ML approaches—which suffer from high computational complexity due to high-dimensional search spaces—our estimators maintain very low complexity while still achieving the theoretical bounds at moderate to high transmit powers.
+This balance between accuracy and efficiency constitutes the core novelty of our approach.
 Simulation results show the efficiency of the estimator with respect to theoretical bounds. \item \textbf{LoS detection:} We design a \ac{GLRT}-based detector to determine if the \ac{LoS} exists or not, which complements the above contribution to a full localization and synchronization algorithm.
 Our proposed algorithm is capable of attaining the theoretical bounds at a moderate to high transmit power. \item \textbf{Sensitivity analysis:} We assess the sensitivity of our algorithm to \ac{MPC}, which shows that our algorithm quickly converges to the achievable bounds with Rician factor as small as $10$.
-We also study the sensitivity of \ac{CFO} estimation on the overall performance of our algorithm by ignoring \ac{CFO} as an unknown.
-The performance drastically deteriorates at \ac{CFO} values much smaller than values typically found in \ac{UE}, suggesting the importance of accurate estimation of the \ac{CFO}. \item \textbf{Resource Efficiency:} We prove that with a minimalistic hardware/spectral configuration, including a single antenna and single subcarrier and sufficient number of \acp{RIS}, it is possible to perform accurate positioning.
+We also study the sensitivity of location estimation under UE motion.
+Moreover, we compare the performance of our algorithm with prior works in which CFO is not compensated for by ignoring \ac{CFO} as an unknown.
+The performance drastically deteriorates at \ac{CFO} values much smaller than values typically found in \ac{UE}, suggesting the importance of accurate estimation of the \ac{CFO}.
+The analyses provide a detailed insight about the applicability of the proposed algorithms. \item \textbf{Resource Efficiency:} We prove that with a minimalistic spectral and BS/UE hardware configuration, including a single antenna and single subcarrier and sufficient number of \acp{RIS}, it is possible to perform accurate positioning.
 Therefore, our approach sets a new benchmark for resource efficiency in communication systems, potentially reducing the cost and complexity of deployment, which is in accordance with 6G objectives. \end{itemize}